Mixture and Alligation

 Alligation: It is a method of solving arithmetic problems related to mixtures of ingredients.
 This rule enables us to find the ratio in which two or more ingredients at the given price must be mixed to produce a mixture of the desired price.

 The above formula can be represented with the help of a diagram which is easier to understand.
-Here ‘d’ is the cost of a dearer ingredient, ‘m’ is mean price and ‘c’ is the cost of cheaper ingredient.
+Here ‘d’ is the cost of a dearer ingredient, ‘m’ is the mean price, and ‘c’ is the cost of a cheaper ingredient.

 Thus, (Cheaper quantity) : (Dearer quantity) = (d – m) : (m – c).